Threads

 We have been kindly supported through Uffculme Parish Council and an anoymous donor to run workshops with Markers Housing and Culmstock primary school.

 Combining a love of textiles and dance this project has been a dream of mine for many years.
-Upon approaching my local mill in the summer of 2025, I was met with warm enthusiasm by Meg Stavaru and from inspired conversations the project took its first steps.
+Upon approaching our local mill in the summer of 2025, I was met with warm enthusiasm by Meg Stavaru and from inspired conversations the project took its first steps.
+Tamsin Evans jumped on board and many strands began unravelling as our enthusiasm for this project took hold.

 There are already so many strands to Threads, research visits to the mill bring more ideas each time and now we have begun engaging with local community groups, Threads is beginning to grow and re-shape, unravel and reform, then tangle and knot to the point that I have no idea what colour, pattern or texture this creation will become.
 Yet its wonderfully complex shape is forming